Core Spec Overview

 When integrating with the dCorps Hub:

-- use stable identifiers where possible (entity IDs, module IDs, sub chain IDs);
+- use stable identifiers where possible (entity IDs, module IDs, anchor IDs);

 - rely on the published data schemas for interpreting tags and categories;